 Social ecology advocates a reconstructive approach to social and environmental issues, and promotes a directly democratic, confederal politics.
 As a body of ideas, social ecology envisions a moral economy that moves beyond scarcity and hierarchy, toward a world that reharmonizes human communities with the natural world, while celebrating diversity, creativity and freedom.
-Students can currently receive an MA in social ecology, through our collaboration with the Master of Arts program at .
+The Institute offers non-credit bearing popular education programs and provides speakers for social ecology-related conferences and events.
+Students can also receive an MA in social ecology, through the Master of Arts program at .

 • Social theory